A Matrix Organization Has a Two-Dimensional Structure

-- Design a matrix structure that will work for your organization, and
+- Design a matrix structure that will work for your organization

 During this phase, critical information is collected about your organization and its business goals.
-This not only ensures an understanding of what the organization does, but also affords us the opportunity to see where the organization may still be applying VM 1.0 and MM 1.0.
+This not only ensures an understanding of what the organization does but also affords us the opportunity to see where the organization may still be applying Vertical Management 1.0 and Matrix Management 1.0.

 More About Assessing Your Current State

 One of the main reasons organizational redesign efforts fail is because the leadership team isn’t committed to the change, or the new approach doesn’t have the adequate buy-in needed to succeed.
-Structuring and running the business in the horizontal dimension is a new concept for many leaders and they often need to learn more about the concept before they can fully commit to the change.
+Structuring and running a business in the horizontal dimension is a new concept for many leaders and they often need to learn more about it before they can fully commit to the change.

 More About Our Working Session

-Click on the image to see an enlarged roadmap of our team-based design process.
+Click the image to view a full-screen roadmap of our team-based design process.

 Team-based design creates an environment where leaders can collaborate in building the right levels of horizontal matrix structure needed to run their business.
 This positions your leaders to take ownership of the solution since it is their solution versus an internal or external consultant’s solution.